Walking in Piedmont – an insider tip in Italy

 On your hiking trip you not only have the opportunity to discover the most beautiful corners of Piedmont, but also to get to know the culinary delights.
 You can expect many pleasurable highlights, from the noble Alba truffle over creamy risotto to a freshly brewed cappuccino.

-- Read more about hiking in Piedmont here!
+Useful information about your hiking holiday in Piedmont

 Hiking paths in Piedmont